-CICRA is therefore commencing a programme of consultation that will enable it to make spectrum in the 800 MHz and 2.6 GHz bands available to the operators best placed to bring benefits to Guernsey and Jersey through improved services.
-Issues to be considered include the identification of the allocation process most likely to yield such benefits, the role and form of competition, if any, between operators (new and existing), the uses to which spectrum may be put, the impact on the environment, and the timing of any awards.
+This consultation will inform the broader regulatory decision framework and the basis for making recommendations to Ofcom on spectrum allocation for the available 800 MHz and 2.6 GHz spectrum in Guernsey and Jersey.
+Issues to be considered include the identification of the allocation process most likely to yield benefits, the role and form of competition, if any, between operators (new and existing), the uses to which spectrum may be put, the impact on the environment, and the timing of any awards.
+The methods by which interferences caused by telecommunication activity in these spectrum bands - potential interferences to television broadcasting and air navigation radars - are best mitigated and financed also need to be considered.